Intelligent-Instruments-Lab/iil.is/src/routes/workshops.md

 The txalaparta is a traditional Basque percussion instrument for two performers.
 It has a unique performance method as it needs two performers to play - its performance is about the commuication between the two players.
 The instrument is played by hitting wooden batons straight down onto wooden planks (not tuned in any notes) and controlling weight, force and velocity.
 It is a play between physics and control.

-The workshop will introduce the percussive techniques used to play the instrument and the possibilities of introducing creative AI technologies developed at the lab.
-We have been exploring how machine learning models can perform with a human player.
-The workshop will therefore teach the technique and also give workshop participants the opportunity to play against an AI system (name of your own choosing).
+The workshop introduced the percussive techniques used to play the instrument and the possibilities of introducing creative AI technologies developed at the lab.
+We had been exploring how machine learning models could perform with a human player.
+The workshop therefore taught the technique and also gave workshop participants the opportunity to play against an AI system (name of your own choosing).

 [[Workshop info page](https://iil.is/news/txalaparta_dynjandi)]